AI Nav

 This change in data policies is not going to come free or cheap.
 This is a capitalist society we live in where online privacy is going to be viewed as a powerful commodity – one that is marketable.

-Ultimately, in the future, you may be going to have to pay for these “ad on” privacy services – enjoying a wealth of solid data protection features.
+Ultimately, in the future, you may be going to have to pay for these \”ad on\” privacy services – enjoying a wealth of solid data protection features.
 However, at the same time, this is going to further fuel the overall socio-economic disparity.

 How?
 Well, those who can pay for these enhanced services will have better protection while those who are not willing to pay or cannot pay will be left with what we have today – inconsistent and questionable privacy laws and standards.
 These people will have to contend with risking their online data.